 And in the end, that bond of togetherness is worth a few misfired jokes among friends.

-You may also like the problem with Ingrid Goes West, or how Iron Man established the formula for every MCU movie.
+You may also like learning why Cobra Kai‘s pilot works so well, or how Iron Man established the formula for every MCU movie.